kimlimjustin/xplorer/docs/docs/intro.md

 - Easy to use
 - Cross-platform
 - File Preview, even videos!
-- Most importantly, FOSS, Free and Open Source, which mean you can change components inside if you see fit
+- Most importantly, it's Free and Open Source!
+Which mean you can change components inside if you see fit and you also don't make your wallet go dry